russelljjarvis/Spike2Vec.jl/main.typ

   #image("figures/umap_of_NMNIST_Data.png", width: 70%)
   *As a matter of routine UMAP dimensional embedding of spike distances was applied to all spike difference vectors in the matrix, since population level spike train local variation evolves over time.
 UMAP of the spike distance matrix, UMAP of the spike2vec matrix should allows data points to cluster in a time dependent manner.*
 ]

 #align(center + bottom)[
+  #image("figures/Normalised_heatmap_kreuz.385.0864565742967.stateTransMat.png.png", width: 70%)
+*Kreuz spike distance variation vectors across time.
+The matrices from assembled vectors, have high variability, and they also do well to represent repeatability of the multivariate signal.*]

+#align(center + bottom)[
+  #image("figures/Normalised_heatmap_LV.459.6779683462953.stateTransMat.png.png", width: 70%)
+*Local variation vectors across time.
+The matrices from assembled vectors, have highest variability of all the used metrics, but generally they lack structure, especially repeating structure. *]

+#align(center + bottom)[